sakshamchauhan-stats/Artificial-Intelligence-Engineering/Local_Search/readme.md

 ## Local Search & Optimization in AI

-This repository contains implementations of local search and optimization algorithms as part of my M.Tech in AI & Data Science.
+This repository contains implementations of local search and optimization algorithms.
 The focus is on understanding how intelligent systems explore large solution spaces to find optimal or near-optimal solutions.

 ### Overview